briocheausucre/duckietown_rl_course/README.md

 Then you can:
  - View the status of your container using `docker ps -a`
  - Start the container using `docker start -i indepthrl_container` Only if the container is not already "Up".
- - Start the container using `docker exec -it indepthrl_container /bin/bash` Only if the container is already "Up".
+ - Go back inside the container using `docker exec -it indepthrl_container /bin/bash` Only if the container is already "Up".
+**But `bash launch_container.sh` already do this, it will check the container status and start it or execute it as needed.**

 Now, test that:
  - The simulator work with `python3 duckiesim/manual/manual_control.py`